 I already have accommodation or lift ticket.
 Will the course be cheaper now?

 Yes, with existing accommodation or lift ticket, the course price will be cheaper.
-In this case, please contact us by e-mail to receive the actual price.
+During the booking process on the website you can choose the package, you want to take.
+There you also see the prices.
+You can also contact us by e-mail to receive the actual price.

 Is it possible to book a single or double room?